 The majority of Singaporean women (61%) still believe that men should make the first move.
 However, only 20% of men agree with them, which can lead to a stalemate if you are waiting for someone to suggest a first date.

-That said, although it may be unusual for women to make the first move in the country, society does not frown upon it and it does not carry any particular negative connotations.
+That said, although it may be unusual for women to make the first move in the country, society does not frown upon it, and it does not carry any particular negative connotations.
 In fact, it is becoming more popular among Singapore’s younger generations.

-First dates in Singapore are fairly casual, with 64% of singles saying that they prefer simple plans such as taking a walk or having a meaningful conversation over coffee.
+First dates in Singapore are fairly casual, with most singles saying that they prefer simple plans such as taking a walk or having a meaningful conversation over coffee.
 Therefore, you might want to wait until the second or third date to treat your partner to a fancy dinner or something special.

 Dating behavior